Cornell-MAE-UG/fa25-portfolio-RachelWilliams2006/_projects/2023-spaceship-design.md

 <img src="https://github.com/user-attachments/assets/bfbeb36d-78a6-40ab-8ee2-1cba09961cb6" alt="9" width="700" height="600">

 Calculation of the maximum weight.
 The most thrust is required when the bar is almost flat in its starting position.
 The peak thrust of IMA55-RN05 is 35.81kN.
 Due to the small initial angle of the bar (5 degrees), it is approximated as horizontal.
+The weight of the bar itself was assumed to be negligible.
 The maximum weight is found to be 71.62kN or 7.31kg.

 <img src="https://github.com/user-attachments/assets/ccbc3d6c-caa5-4f74-822b-5bf5090e9da1" alt="7" width="700" height="400">